Parametrized constant-depth quantum neuron: Conclusions

-Future works can discover other quantum neurons under the proposed framework by using other gates, combining gates, applying heterogeneous gates, or even evolving some evolutionary approach to learn the optimal feature mapping for a classification problem.
+Future works can discover other quantum neurons under the generalized framework proposed here since the ones used in this work are all special cases.
+Subsequent works should not limit themselves to studying, extending, and comparing the same kernel-based quantum neurons that we addressed.
+By using other gates, combining gates, applying heterogeneous gates, or even evolving some evolutionary approach, one can discover better feature mappings for classification problems.
 A theoretical study can define the bounds of that framework or even prove that it is universal.
-Subsequent works can extend the comparison between the quantum neurons to other classification problems executed also on real quantum devices.
-As an alternative, weights and parameters can be adjusted by variational quantum algorithms~\cite{cerezo_VQA-overview, huang_meta-VQA}.
+Delimiting the functions that the framework can approximate or the decision boundaries that can be drawn is fundamental to understanding the class of problems that one can solve as the framework is explored.
+That class of problems will reveal whether or not the framework can truly lead to practical quantum advantage.

+Another example of future research direction is to extend the applications to more classification problems or even other learning tasks.
+The community can search for problems, also through experimental studies, where those quantum neurons can stand out from the classical models when the input size increases.
+However, executions in real quantum devices will be required to efficiently explore neuron computations, which also requires that technological advances occur.
+Additionally, the neuron weights and parameters can be adjusted by variational quantum algorithms~\cite{cerezo_VQA-overview, huang_meta-VQA}.
+Grid search and random search are certainly not as effective as updating the weights and parameters based on quantum gradients.
 Finally, a network of quantum neurons under the proposed framework can be constructed.
+Since a single neuron demonstrated improved abilities here, the connection of multiple of them should be investigated in order to obtain further impressive results.